pschool-in/curriculum/content/grammar/degrees-comparison-draft.md

 ```
 This is the least expensive sweater in the store.
-Lead is the heaviest metal.
+Lead is the heaviest Metal.
 Ravi is the strongest boy in his class.
-Mohan is the tallest boy.
+Rajasthan is the biggest state in India.
 Gold is the costliest of all metals.
 Malar is the most beautiful girl in the class.
 His marks are the lowest in the class.
-Mala is the wisest girl among them all.
+"The Statue of Unity" is the tallest statue in India.
 This is the funniest of all books that I have read so far.
-Rishi is the smartest boy in our class.
+Thar Desert is the largest one in India.
 ```

 ```
-You are the best friend of mine.
+Sloths are the slowest Mammals in the world.
 The snake is the most dangerous reptiles.
 The Tajmahal is the most famous epitome of love.
 Mahesh is the most handsome boy in his family.
 Room no 15 in the hotel was the most convenient one.
-Rekha is the prettiest girl in the class.
+The Giraffe is the tallest animal on Earth.
 Dogs are the most faithful animals.
-Tea is the most popular beverage in the world.
+Tea is the most popular beverage.
 The bee is one of the tiniest creatures.
 Solomon was the wisest king.
 ```